1982–83 Queens Park Rangers F.C. season

 During the 1982–83 English football season, Queens Park Rangers competed in the Second Division and finished as champions, winning promotion back to the First Division after an absence of four years.

 Season summary

 Rangers showed consistent form throughout the season and were never out of the top three from October onwards.
 After going top with a 4–0 win over Rotherham United on 19 March, they pulled away from the chasing pack to finish ten points clear of 2nd-placed Wolverhampton Wanderers.
 Promotion was clinched by a 1–0 win over Leeds United on 23 April, and the championship followed courtesy of a 3–1 win over Fulham on 2 May.

+QPR Juniors beat Watford 6-2 on Aggregate in the Southern Junior Floodlit Cup final.

 Kit

 Adidas remained as QPR's kit manufacturers.